Lynn Schusterman

 Lynn Schusterman (née Rothschild; born January 21, 1939) is an American billionaire philanthropist.
 She is the co-founder and chair emerita of Charles and Lynn Schusterman Family Philanthropies, and founder of several other philanthropic initiatives.

 Born in Kansas City, Missouri and raised in Oklahoma City in a Jewish family, Lynn married Charles Schusterman in 1962.
 The couple founded Charles and Lynn Schusterman Family Foundation in 1987 to invest in systemic change in the United States and Israel.
 After Charles' death in 2000, Lynn ran the foundation until 2018, when her daughter Stacy H. Schusterman took over as chair.
 Since 2018 she has been chair emerita of the foundation.

 Through the Schusterman Family Philanthropies, the family has given away more than $3.5 billion.
 For their philanthropic activities, Lynn and Stacy received the Carnegie Medal of Philanthropy in 2022.

+In 2026 Time Magazine named Schusterman as one of the world's 100 most influential philanthropists.

 Early life and family

 Lynn Schusterman was born as Lynn Rothschild on January 21, 1939, at Menorah Hospital in Kansas City, Missouri to Wes Rothschild and Amelia Mayer.
 (Note: The Encyclopedia of Jewish Women spells Amelia's maiden name as "Mayer", while Voices of Oklahoma spells it "Muir."
 For consistency this article uses spelling Mayer.)
 Her mother was one of the six children of Helen Loewen Mayer and Moses Emmanuel Mayer.
 The Mayers were the descendants of German Jewish immigrants who immigrated to the United States in the 1800s.
 Her father was the son of Louis Phillip Rothschild and Nora Westheimer Rothschild.
 Her paternal uncle was Louis S. Rothschild who served in the Eisenhower administration.
 Her parents divorced at an early age and she was raised by her mother and stepfather, Harold Josey, who ran an investment company called H.I.
 Josey & Company.
 She has two younger sisters.

 She was raised in Oklahoma City, Oklahoma, where she attended Sunday school and was confirmed in the local B'nai Israel Reform synagogue.
 She graduated from the University of Miami in Coral Gables, Florida.
 In 1962, she married Charles Schusterman, who was of Russian-Jewish origin.
 He died on December 30, 2000.
 The couple had three children including Stacy H. Schusterman.